langchain-ai/langchain/templates/oss-tool-retrieval-agent/README.md

 ## Environment Setup

 There are various great ways to run OSS models.
-We will use the HuggingFace Hub.
+We will use FireworksAI as an easy way to run the models.
+See [here](https://python.langchain.com/docs/integrations/providers/fireworks) for more information.

-Run `huggingface-cli login` locally to sign in to the HuggingFace Hub.
+Set the `FIREWORKS_API_KEY` environment variable to access Fireworks.

 ## Usage